Our best batch cooking recipes and ideas

 Top tip for batch cooking Bolognese:

-We suggest making an extra-large batch and using the leftovers in other dishes such as lasagne, pasta bake or cottage pie.
-In fact, Sam Gates author of The Batch Cook Book loves the “Cook once, eat twice” approach.
-She describes it as “The batch cook’s mantra.”.
+We suggest making an extra-large batch and using the leftovers in other dishes such as lasagne (opens in new tab), pasta bake (opens in new tab) or in a cottage pie recipe.
+In fact, Sam Gates author of The Batch Cook Book (opens in new tab) loves the "Cook once, eat twice" approach.
+She describes it as "The batch cook’s mantra.".
 So you can enjoy your favourites over and over in different guises.

 How to store Bolognese: